simonmicro/Dear-Templates/OpenVPN - Run your own VPN.md

 Also make sure to add some firewall rules to prevent the VM to go on a rampage - just in case...

 ## Pushing own DNS servers
 ...works.
 Mostly.
 I know that Windows _should_ work and Android just does.
 There is a problem with Linux, as OpenVPN is not sure to use either the classic `resolvconf` or the newer Systemd-Resolvd.
-To solve that the `.ovpn` profile must include one of the following two solutions.
-They are both not perfect (`script-security` - brrr), but until OpenVPN does fix that finally, we have to deal with that on our own.
+To solve that, the `.ovpn` profile must include one of the following two solutions or be loaded using the Network Manager (which somehow always assigns the default route?!).
+They are both not perfect (`script-security` - brrr), but until OpenVPN does fixes that finally, we have to deal with that on our own.

 ### Resolvconf
 Just append: